Huy-DNA/MPiSC/implementations/jiffy/README.md

 I personally found that existing solutions to distributed dynamic memory allocator unsatisfactory for general use cases, specifically in the realm of MPI.
 Need more investigation.

-The naive version is buggy.
+Warning: The implementation leaks memory, even with the hazard pointer class because no `BCL::free` is ever called.